 Unfortunately Maggie’s temperament was not as good.
 She would literally fight other dogs for food and attention.
-We had to be very careful around her and over the years we broke up many fights that she initiated.
+We had to be very careful with her and over the years we broke up many fights that she initiated with our other dogs.
 Perhaps today that’s one reason we feel that the temperament of our bassets is a primary goal.
 We fully understand what poorly breed basset hounds can be like.

 Maggie with Lucy

-Maggie did get along with us and the other dogs most of the time.
+Maggie did get along well with us and was friendly with the other dogs most of the time.
 It was just at certain times that she’d get aggressive and start fights.
 Unfortunately it wasn’t always possible for us to predict or prevent her aggression.
-Most people don’t understand that a dogs breeding does have something to do with temperament.
+Most people don’t understand that a dogs breeding (pedigree) does have something to do with temperament.
 That’s one reason it’s mentioned in the AKC Standard for Basset Hounds.